 The cultural side: Mondsee Christmas Market

-On the last day of their trip, the family went to Mondsee – to the place that is known all around the wold mainly because of “The Sound of Music”.
-However, “Bambini con la Valigia” did not want to sing, but rather look around the Christmas market, in the Basilica and at the Perchten exhibition, and to run through the Gothic cloister.
-So many impressions make you hungry.
+On the last day of their trip, the family went to Mondsee – to the place that is known all around the world mainly because of “The Sound of Music”.
+However, “Bambini con la Valigia” did not want to sing, but rather look around the Christmas market, in the Basilica and at the Perchten exhibition, and to run through the Gothic cloisters.
+So many experiences make you hungry.
 As a grand finale, there were farmer’s doughnuts with sugar and jam.
-Oh, how beautiful is the Advent season!
+Oh, how beautiful the Advent season is!